Losant/losant-rest-ruby/README.md

 Resource wrapper for querying historical data across an Application.

 *   [device](docs/device.md)
-Resource wrapper for actions that are preformed on a single Device.
+Resource wrapper for actions that are performed on a single Device.

 *   [devices](docs/devices.md)
 Resource wrapper for actions that are performed on Device collections.

 *   [device_recipe](docs/deviceRecipe.md)
-Resource wrapper for actions that are preformed on a single Device Recipe.
+Resource wrapper for actions that are performed on a single Device Recipe.

 *   [device_recipes](docs/deviceRecipes.md)
 Resource wrapper for actions that are performed on Device Recipe collections.

 *   [event](docs/event.md)
-Resource wrapper for actions that are preformed on a Event collections.
+Resource wrapper for actions that are performed on a single Event.

 *   [events](docs/events.md)
-Resource wrapper for actions that are preformed on a Event collections.
+Resource wrapper for actions that are performed on Event collections.

 *   [flow](docs/flow.md)
-Resource wrapper for actions that are preformed on a single Workflow.
+Resource wrapper for actions that are performed on a single Workflow.

 *   [flows](docs/flows.md)
 Resource wrapper for actions that are performed on Workflow collections.